bigmlcom/clj-bigml/readme.md

 A [cluster](https://bigml.com/developers/clusters) is a set of groups of instances of a dataset that have been automatically classified together according to a distance measure computed using the fields of the dataset.
-Cluster are used in unsupervised learning.
+A clustering is an example of unsupervised learning.

 ```clojure
 (def iris-cluster